A podcast station of Collective Çukurcuma

 **CC STATION cover art and intro sound design by Berlin-based artist Zeynep Özkazanç aka zoka @zozkazoz

-***CC STATION is a listener-supported podcast; we are grateful for all donations and support possibilities.
-We are working on four different jobs to sustain the new chapters of our lives in London and San Francisco while missing Istanbul dearly.
+***We are working on four different jobs to sustain the new chapters of our lives in London and San Francisco while missing Istanbul dearly.
 Therefore we won’t be able to reply to each individual messages, but we appreciate all different voices, feedback, criticism, reviews and suggestions.
 Please do write to us and hopefully, we’ll get back to you sooner than expected.